Swedish Transport Workers' Union

-The Swedish Transport Worker's Union (Svenska Transportarbetareförbundet, Transport) is a trade union representing workers in the transport industry in Sweden.
+The Swedish Transport Workers' Union (Svenska Transportarbetareförbundet, Transport) is a trade union representing workers in the transport industry in Sweden.

 History

 The union was created in April 1897 in Stockholm, as a split from the Swedish Heavy and Factory Workers' Union.
 It was organised by Charles Lindley.
 In 1900, it affiliated to the Swedish Trade Union Confederation.

 The union's membership reached 12,300 in 1907, then dropped back.
 The Swedish Firemen's Union and Swedish Seamen's Union both split away in 1914, and its membership then began growing.
 The Third Machinists' Union joined in 1923, and although the Swedish Automobile Drivers' Union left in 1924, it rejoined in 1927.
 The Port Workers' Union split away in 1972, and the Swedish Aviation Engineers' Union left in 1974.
 Despite this, membership reached an all-time high of 68,128 in 2005.
 It has since declined, and in 2019 stood at 48,694.

 The union's motto is: "The collective agreement defends you if you defend the collective agreement!"
 (Kollektivavtalet försvarar dig om du försvarar kollektivavtalet!).

-There are 30 local chapters around Sweden that assists members.
+There are 30 local chapters of the union around Sweden that assist members.
 The headquarters are located on Olof Palmes street 29, right across from the so-called LO-castle around Norra Bantorget in Stockholm.